evandrosouza-developer/MSX-Dual-Floppy-Disk-Controller/README.md

 This is a read/write register.
 In a disk reading mode, the data read of the disk will be loaded into this register.
 In a disk writing mode, the data that has been written earlier into this register will be written into the disk.
 In a seek mode, the target track address will be written this register.

-IRQ will be made \"0\" when the completion of a command has been > either concluded or terminated during process.
-DRQ will be made \"0\" when the data write/read are being requested.

 -   Side Select - 7FFCH

 ![](media/image20.png)